nicklockwood/BaseModel/README.md

             [[RootModel sharedInstance] save];
         }

-2. Use the `saveFilePathForID:` method to return a unique file name for the instance and then save the object using the `writeToFile:atomically:` method.
-Here is a sample implementation:
+2. You could implement your own logic to save the class to a file using the `writeToFile:` method with a custom file path:

         - (void)save
         {
-            [self writeToFile:[self.uniqueID stringByAppendingFileExtension:@"plist"] atomically:YES];
+            [self writeToFile:@"some-unique-filename.plist" atomically:YES];
         }

     You can then load the file again later using:

-        MyModel *instance = [MyModel instanceWithContentsOfFile:[THE_UNIQUE_ID stringByAppendingFileExtension:@"plist"]];
+        MyModel *instance = [MyModel instanceWithContentsOfFile:@"some-unique-filename.plist"];

-Note: that if you are using this approach (and you are not using the AutoCoding library) you will need to ensure that you save and load the uniqueID property, or the class will be saved with a different file name each time (leading to a proliferation of files).
-Also, unless you are using a custom, hard-coded value for uniqueID, you will need to save a reference to it in another file, otherwise you won't know what the name of the file is in order to load it again.

-    + (NSString *)newUniqueIdentifier;

-This method is used to generate a new, globally unique identifier.
-Each time it is called it uses the CFUUID APIs to create a new value that will never be repeated on any device.
-You can store this value in a property in your model to give it a unique identifier suitable for maintaining references to the object when it is loaded and saved (or enabled the built-in `uniqueID` property that does this already).
-Note however that responsibility for loading, saving and copying this ID is left to the developer.
-If you do not preserve this value when saving and loading your model then it will be different each time the object is re-instantiated.

 Usage
 -----------